bharatiDSG/NextGen-Automation-ts/README.md

 ## Waits:

 * No Sleeps - unless absolutely necessary
+    * If a sleep is necessary, add a comment to the code describing the reason
 * No page.waitForTimeout()
+    * If a waitForTimeout() is necessary, add a comment to the code describing the reason
 * Use Locator actions and web assertions that wait automatically
     * Example which waits for the last product to load in PLP: await productListingPage.productNames.last().waitFor();
 * May also try using: